08 Jan New Jersey’s top 10 children’s autism friendly activities – 2020 List | Friends of Cyrus

 4. Franklin Institute

-Those of us born and bred in the South Jersey may well recall piling up in a school bus with our classmates early in the morning, in route to the famed Franklin Institute science museum.
+Those of us born and bred in South Jersey may well recall piling up in a school bus with our classmates early in the morning, in route to the famed Franklin Institute science museum.
 As is often the case with institutional thought leaders, Ben Franklin’s namesake has taken the inclusivity plunge.

 Everyday: The Franklin Institute provides “sensory alert maps,” designed to help parents understand which areas in the museum are likely to have high levels of noise, lights, and stimulation.
 They also provide sensory backpacks, filled with sunglasses, weighted toys, noise-reducing headphones and more.
 The museum also specifies the locations for its quiet exhibits.